maryland-gov/mitdp/content/launchpad/user-research-guide.md

 *Goal: I need a research plan in order to define clear goals and methodology for my study.*

-**For MITDP projects:** We encourage you to use this [research plan template](https://docs.google.com/document/d/16g2IlEr5dofECQYDFX4zo-r-drXvgBRCg7VwyLRsys8/edit?tab=t.0#heading=h.cchlkhlc186r) to get started.

 The first step in conducting effective User Research is creating a plan.
+If your project is an MITDP, we encourage you to use this [research plan template](https://docs.google.com/document/d/16g2IlEr5dofECQYDFX4zo-r-drXvgBRCg7VwyLRsys8/edit?tab=t.0#heading=h.cchlkhlc186r) to get started.

 ### Set your research goals